-The refunds trace back to April 2, 2025, when President Trump invoked the International Emergency Economic Powers Act (IEEPA) — a 1977 law designed for sanctions, not tariffs — to impose sweeping import duties on nearly every trading partner.
-Five small businesses facing bankruptcy sued, and the courts agreed at every level: IEEPA does not give the president the power to tax imports.
-The Supreme Court's 6-3 ruling in February 2026 set off the largest customs refund operation in American history, while the administration pivoted to a different legal authority with a lower cap and a ticking clock.
+The refunds trace back to April 2, 2025, when President Trump invoked the International Emergency Economic Powers Act (IEEPA) — a 1977 sanctions law — to impose sweeping import duties on nearly every trading partner.
+Five small businesses facing bankruptcy sued, and courts agreed at every level: IEEPA does not give the president the power to tax imports.
+The Supreme Court's 6-3 ruling in February 2026 set off the largest customs refund operation in American history.
+Meanwhile, the replacement tariffs Trump imposed under a different law — Section 122 of the Trade Act of 1974 — are now facing their own legal challenges, with the Court of International Trade having heard oral arguments on April 10, 2026 and Congress weighing legislation to end them.

 Why it matters